workarea-commerce/workarea/docs/source/articles/fulfillment-skus.html.md

   class Fulfillment
     module Policies
       class Download
-        def requires_shipping?
-          # true or false, will be factored into checkout behavior
-        end

         def process(order_item:, fulfillment: nil)
           # will be called when an SKU with this policy is purchased.
         end